Children change quickly. Suddenly your sleeping infant is an independent 3-year-old. Before you know it, your kid is off to high school.

 It’s important to understand the types of discipline that best match your child’s age and stage of development.
 Discipline of infants is never appropriate.
 However, helpful strategies with toddlers include distracting your child, allowing natural consequences to play out, ignoring tantrums and using timeouts in certain cases.

 Typically, parents find positive consequences are easier and more effective in shaping a child’s behavior and can have more favorable and lasting effects to curb negative behaviors.

 See the parenting tips provided by the Centers for Disease Control and Prevention, including insightful tips on using discipline and consequences.
 Get even more ideas from the article Tips for Disciplining Your Child.

 Penn State’s Clearinghouse for Military Family Readiness and the Department of Defense’s Office of Military Community and Family Policy have partnered together to provide comprehensive, on-demand parenting programs to assist you in handling parenting challenges at any age.
 Be sure to check out the parenting resources offered through Thrive, the free, online parenting education program that includes positive parenting practices, parent and child stress management and physical health promotion.

 How to keep your children safe at every stage

 Informed, attentive and involved parents are key to keeping children and youth safe at every age and stage.
 That means more than putting covers on electrical outlets.
 Safety involves everything from car seats to climbing hazards.
 As children grow, safety needs change.
-Read Keeping Your Children Safe for tips on ensuring safety for your kids, as well as how to teach your kids about personal boundaries to keep them safe from potential harm.
+Read Keeping Your Children Safe for tips on ensuring safety for your youth, as well as how to teach your military child about healthy boundaries and how to identify and address peer aggression in order to keep them safe from potential harm.